The glass coffin. In the background, a casket for three.

 Japanese hearse.

-Best of all is the huge 1916 Packard funeral bus, created to eliminate funeral processions, which could carry the coffin, pallbearers, and 20 mourners.
-It was climbing a San Francisco hill when the weight of all those people in the back caused it to tip over, sending people (and a coffin) tumbling onto the street.
-It was quickly retired, spent the next 40 years as the home of a California ranch hand, and then ended up, like other novel funeral relics, here.
+Best of all is the huge 1916 Packard graveyard bus, created to eliminate funeral processions.
+It could carry a coffin, pallbearers, and 20 mourners.
+It was climbing a San Francisco hill when the weight of all those bodies in the back caused it to tip over, sending people (and a coffin) tumbling onto the street.
+Quickly retired, it spent the next 40 years as the home of a California ranch hand before the museum restored it and put it on display.

-The embalming exhibit -- "sponsored by Pierce Chemicals" -- is also worthy.
-A replica 1920s embalming room displays the first electric embalming machine, which looks like a canister vacuum.
-Next to it is a life-size recreation of the embalming tent of Dr. Thomas Holmes, "father of US embalming," who rose to fame by following Union armies so that he could embalm dead Civil War soldiers on the battlefield and ship 'em home.
+The timeline of the History of Embalming exhibit extends from a full-size replica of King Tut's gaudy sarcophagus to a vintage 1920s electric embalming machine, which looks like a canister vacuum.
+Next to it is a life-size recreation of the embalming tent of Dr. Thomas Holmes, "father of U.S. embalming," who followed Civil War armies so that he could embalm dead soldiers on the battlefield and ship them home.

 Also see: Souvenirs: Funeral Museum